Registering a Dutch eenmanszaak and making an appointment

 • Bring the following with you:

-• A copy of the rental, purchase or lease contract of the (Dutch) visiting address.
-This must be signed by 2 parties.
+• A copy of the rental, purchase, service, lease, or usage agreement for the (Dutch) visiting address, signed by both parties.

 Netherlands Tax Administration